bonfhir/terminology-server/docs/Authentication-RFC.md

 1. Introduction

-   Briefly introduces the context of the document, focusing on the Terminology Server built using HAPI FHIR for healthcare applications.
+   Briefly introduces the context of the document.

 2. Authentication Mechanisms Overview